Leviticus 9 – More on the Consecration of Priests

 5. (22-24) God blesses Israel with a display of His glory.

 b.
-Then the glory of the Lord appeared to all the people, and fire came out from before the Lord: God proved His presence by sending the fire.
-The priests were there, the offering was there, the Tabernacle was there, and the nation was there, but it wasall incomplete the fire from God.
+Then the glory of the LORD appeared to all the people, and fire came out from before the LORD: God proved His presence by sending the fire.
+The priests were there, the offering was there, the Tabernacle was there, and the nation was there, but it was all incomplete without the fire from God.

 i.
 The Bible gives us seven examples of where God showed acceptance of a sacrifice with fire from heaven:

 · Solomon (2 Chronicles 7:1).